TheCrazyMaffin/wwoinfo/README.md

 ```
 ---
 layout: page
-title: "PAGE TITLE" # Only add a title if it should be shown in the bar at the top
+title: "PAGE TITLE"
+exclude: true # Remove this line if this file should be shown in the header of the page
-permalink: /URL-PATH/
+# permalink: /URL-PATH/ # Not required.
+Only added if link differs from file path
 ---
 ```